robetatis/study_notes_regression/README.md

 Model is the same as above: $y = X\beta + \epsilon$, with $\epsilon \sim N(0, \sigma)$, but now $\beta$ is a vector of shape ($p$+1, 1), with $p$ = number of regressors (+1 for the intercept), and $X$ is no longer a column vector but a matrix of shape ($n$, $p+1$), i.e, $n$ observations and $p$ factors (again, +1 for the intercept, for which we add a column of ones as the first column of $X$).

 Having multiple regressors opens up a host of possibilities, good and bad.
-Good because the world is multidimensional and including multiple regressors accounts for this; bad becasue regressors could be non-independent, we could be missing the right regressors, and we are forced to select a model, not to mention the problems with wide $X$s, i.e., many features, few observations, and 'the curse of dimensionality'.
+Good because the world is multidimensional and including multiple regressors accounts for this; bad becasue regressors could be non-independent, we could be missing the right regressors, and we are forced to select a model, not to mention the problems with wide $X$ matrices, i.e., many features, few observations, and 'the curse of dimensionality'.
 More on all of these below.

 In order to find $\hat{\beta}$ in $\hat{\beta} = (X^TX)^{-1}X^Ty$, **$X^TX$ must be invertible**, which requires the columns of $X$ to be _linearly indepenent_ (i.e., $X$ must have full column rank).
 The formula for $Var(\hat{\beta})$ is the same as in OLS (OLS is just a special case of MLR).